0xJasonMurray/jasonmurray.org/content/now.md

       - Death by Meeting: A Leadership Fable
       - The First 90 Days
     - For Fun:
-      - Hail Mary by Andy Weir
+      - Moneyland: The Inside Story of the Crooks and Kleptocrats Who Rule the World
-  - Recently finished (2021):
+  - Recently finished (2022):
-    - Artificial Condition by Martha Wells
-    - Being Geek
-    - The Code Breaker: Jennifer Doudna.
-Gene editing and the Future of the Human Race
-    - Talking to Strangers: What We Should Know about the People We Don't Know
-    - Fantasyland: How America Went Haywire
-    - Evil Geniuses: The Unmaking of America
-    - The Darkest Web (I don't recommend anyone read this book.
-It is far too dark, most people don't need to know this exists on the Internet)
-    - Wild
-    - Dark Matter
-    - Ready Player Two
-    - Hitchhikers Guide to the Galaxy (No, I have never read this book before)
-    - American Kingpin
-    - Recursion
-    - Why Buddhism is True
-    - Being Mortal
-    - A Promised Land
-    - Bossy Pants
-    - Becoming
+    - Nothing yet, I am too busy with my family and new job.

 - Nerdy stuff:
   - My hobby life revolves around Internet technology and system security.
   - I spend a lot of time tinkering in my [home lab](/posts/2020/homelab/).
 - Writing something for this site when the mood hits me.
-Although in 2021, it is much less frequent then 2020.
+Although it is much less frequent then previous years.
 Sorry about that, life is getting in the way.